 9. How do you help clients maintain their privacy during telehealth sessions?

 Whenever I start a telehealth session, the first question is always, “Where are you?” and then, “Do you have privacy?”
 That’s the thing that I also want to emphasize.
 When clients come to my office, I am in charge of their privacy.
-With telehealth, they’re in charge of their own privacy—but it’s still on us to make sure they know that.
+With telemedicine, they’re in charge of their own privacy—but it’s still on us to make sure they know that.

 If, for example, they say, “I’m at home,” you have to say to remind them, ”Are you home alone?
 Will you be interrupted?”
-That is just one of the things about telehealth.
+That is just one of the things about telemedicine.
 It’s not a downfall.
 It’s just a thing we need to remember.
 We need to find out where they are.

 Sometimes, clients go out to their car to do it, because that’s sort of their mobile office. ”Where are you parked?”
 “I’m parked at _____.”
 We should know where they are, so that’s always the first thing in my notes: client privacy verified and client location, and then where they’re going to go after.
 Like, “Okay, tell me what are you going to do after our telehealth session.”
 Just so I know that they’re going to take care of themselves.
 I note that, too.